 As discussions progressed it became clear that different universities facilitated research bids in different ways.
 Some members were happy with a top-down ‘facilitated’ method, whereas others chose to let researchers approach them when they needed assistance/advice in association with research funding.

 It was noted that not all members need to follow the same initiatives, but any members wishing to follow a top-down facilitated method could use the contacts within this group to explore possibilities.

-Denise Clark, Associate Vice President for Research Administration at the University of Maryland is the Chair of this group.
-Xavier Rodde, Head of Research Information and European Funding Support at the University of Birmingham is the Co-Chair/Chair Elect.
+Xavier Rodde, Head of Research Information and European Funding Support at the University of Birmingham is the Chair of the Group.